syed-faruque/Science-Research-Data-Collector/README.md

 # Datalogger
 server.js contains the server.
 It both serves and sends files in the frontend folder.
-The package-lock.json, package.json, Node modules bs are all dependencies, you can ignore them.